 ASP 103.
 Practical Astronomy Lab.
 1 Hour.

 An introduction to the night sky and modern methods used by astronomers to conduct experiments in astronomy including: navigating the night sky, photometry (visual, PEP and CCD), spectroscopy, and analysis of periodic phenomenon.
 One of the main goals of this class is to give students taking it the skills to become productive contributors to crowd-sourced citizen science efforts.
-Course Information: Prerequisites: Completion of or concurrent enrollment in ASP 101 or ASP 102.
-This course fulfills a general education requirement at UIS in the area of Physical Science with Lab.
+Course Information: This course fulfills a general education requirement at UIS in the area of Physical Science with Lab.